nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

 ******

 Instead of generating agents, you can provide an agent file as input to the simulation.
-In fact, since the agent generation features of FastSTI are currently quite limited, you'll probably prefer to supply an agent file.
+In fact, since the agent generation features of |PROJECT| are currently quite limited, you'll probably prefer to supply an agent file.

 The agents must be specified in a CSV file.
-The column names in the header row must correspond to one or more field names in FastSTI's agent structure, which is declared as *struct fsti_agent* in the source file *src/fsti-agent.h*.
+The column names in the header row must correspond to one or more field names in |PROJECT|'s agent structure, which is declared as *struct fsti_agent* in the source file *src/fsti-agent.h*.
 The fields are:

-- id: unsigned 32 bit integer, unique for each agent (If you do not include this field, FastSTI automatically provides this value for each agent, starting from 0.)
+- id: unsigned 32 bit integer, unique for each agent (If you do not include this field, |PROJECT| automatically provides this value for each agent, starting from 0.)
 - sex: unsigned 8 bit integer (0 is male, 1 is female.
 Higher values are user-defined.)
 - Either sex_preferred or orientation, an unsigned 8 bit integer (Do not use